CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Introduction

 \section{Introduction}

-Large language models (LLMs) trained on massive amounts of textual data on the next token prediction task have demonstrated impressive performance on a wide range of NLP tasks despite not being explicitly trained on any of these tasks \citep{liu2023pre, chung2022scaling, goyal2022news, wei2022chain, chowdhery2022palm}.
+Large language models (LLMs) trained on massive amounts of textual data have demonstrated impressive performance on a wide range of NLP tasks despite not being explicitly trained on any of them \citep{liu2023pre, chung2022scaling, goyal2022news, wei2022chain, chowdhery2022palm}.
 These capabilities of the model are elicited using \textit{in-context learning}, where the model is prompted with task instructions and demonstration examples followed by the input.
 The task's output for the given input is simply the next sequence of tokens sampled from the language model.

 Recently, in-context learning has also been explored for machine translation \citep{brown2020language,chowdhery2022palm,lin-etal-2022-shot,bloom}.
 Many of these models have shown encouraging results for translation, particularly for high-resource languages.
 This achievement is impressive given that the models have not been intentionally supplied with parallel data, and their training data predominantly consists of English content.
-However, performance on low-resource languages and translation out of English are yet unresolved major challenges.
-Other issues like hallucination and adequacy gaps have also been observed.
-On the other hand, LLMs translations are more fluent and paraphrastic, and they handle long-distance reordering better - particularly translating into English \cite{hendy2023good}.
+However, performance on low-resource languages and translation out of English is an unresolved major challenge, where issues like hallucination and adequacy gaps have been observed.
+On the other hand, LLM translations are more fluent and paraphrastic, and they handle long-distance reordering better - especially when translating into English \cite{hendy2023good}.

 An important aspect of in-context learning is the creation of the prompt.
 The prompt typically consists of two parts: the \textit{prompt template} that helps the model understand the task and the \textit{in-context examples} that aid in the better translation of the \textit{input source} sentence.
 The in-context examples can be selected for each input source from an \textit{example database/datastore} that contains parallel sentence pairs.
 The number, order, and choice of examples can affect the translation quality \cite{zhang2023prompting}.
-Specifically, various features of examples like the translation quality of the sentence pair, the length of sentences, its semantic similarity to the input, \etc can contribute to the overall translation quality.
+Specifically, various features of examples like the translation quality of the sentence pair, the length of sentences, its semantic similarity to the input, \etc can contribute to the translation quality.